jborza/jborza.github.io/content/post/2021-05-09-floating-point-adventures/index.md

 image: fp-adventures.png
 ---

-# Fun with floating-point assembly (in RISC-V and x64)

 There was a fun little exercise in an old Fortran book that involved approximating a cube root using the Newton method to a specified accuracy.
 I've implemented this in multiple high-level languages and then moved on to two different assembly versions - one targeting the **RISC-V** instruction set, another the ubiquitous **x64 with SSE2** extensions.

 All of the samples below calculate a **cube root of 27** (or of the number from the standard input) and print the result to the standard output.